Data Processing Terms

 Processor is entitled to an appropriate remuneration for any assistance and rendering of services under the DPA based on the hourly rates most recently agreed upon.
-Controller shall submit all instructions, requests for assistance, enquires and other communication towards Processor under the DPA via email to email@example.com.
+Controller shall submit all instructions, requests for assistance, enquiries and other communication towards Processor under the DPA via email to [email protected].

 The DPA shall be governed by the laws of the Republic of Austria to the exclusion of its conflict of law rules.